dalibo/emaj/docs/en/mainFunctions.rst

 If the table group has been altered after the target mark and the ``p_isAlterGroupAllowed`` parameter is set to *TRUE*, the rollback operation:

+- **Does not revert** the group structure changes, but reports them and lets the administrator execute the needed action.
 - May not revert table content changes or may only revert some of them (:doc:`more details here<alterGroups>`).
-- **Does not revert** the group structure changes, but reports them and lets the administrator execute the needed action.

-The comment allows the administrator to annotate the operation, indicating, for instance, the reason it was launched or the reverted processing.
+The **comment** allows the administrator to annotate the operation, indicating, for instance, the reason it was launched or the reverted processing.
 The :ref:`emaj_comment_rollback() <emaj_comment_rollback>` function can also be called to add, modify or delete a comment on an E-Maj rollback.

 When the rollback operation is completed, the following are deleted:

-* All log table rows corresponding to the rolled-back updates.
+* All log table rows corresponding to the rolled-back changes.
 * All marks later than the mark referenced in the rollback operation.

 It is then possible to continue updating processes, set other marks, and, if needed, perform another rollback at any mark.